nhuang03/ifarith-compiler/discussion.md

 nuts and bolts of code, try to use this experience as a way to think about how you would approach doing group code critique.
 What would you do differently next time, what did you learn?

+I think every time we learn a new compiler, it is really important that we do not use the stereotype in our mind.
+We should learn like a baby, like we know nothing.
+We should have a whole new understanding to different language.
+I think this is also important when we start working in companies.
+We should fully understant how things work before diving into them.
+It can really save us a lot of time on doing meaning less work.